Paper Selection Process and Abstract Submission Examples

 With this year's call for papers, the Society has introduced a new two-phase submission and review process designed to enhance the quality above the already high standard for SMPTE 2020 presentations and to increase the opportunity for publication in the SMPTE Motion Imaging Journal.The first phase is the submission of abstracts and program committee selection of a shortlist of preliminary acceptances.
 The second phase of the selection process requires submission of final manuscripts.
 Final committee review occurs during the second phase of the process with the result being a subset of submitted manuscripts being selected for the program.
 All submitted manuscripts are peer-reviewed for possible publication in the SMPTE Motion Imaging Journal, including those not accepted for the conference.

-In the first phase of this new selection process, which begins January 15 and extends until March 10, SMPTE will accept abstract submissions.
-The SMPTE 2020 program committee will review these submissions and create a shortlist of preliminary acceptances by April 20.
-Authors will be notified of their abstract's status shortly after April 20.
+In the first phase of this new selection process, which begins January 15 and extends until 30 April, SMPTE will accept abstract submissions.
+The SMPTE 2020 program committee will review these submissions and create a shortlist of preliminary acceptances shrtly thereafter.
+Authors will be notified of their abstract's status shortly after that.

-In the second phase of this process, authors whose abstracts were shortlisted will be required to submit full manuscripts between April 20 and July 10 for committee review.
-SMPTE will notify authors of final committee decisions on or before August 10.
+In the second phase of this process, authors whose abstracts were shortlisted will be required to submit full manuscripts for committee review.
+SMPTE will notify authors of final committee decisions.
 All submitted manuscripts will go through peer review for possible publication in the award-winning SMPTE Motion Imaging Journal.

 Abstract Example 1: